 Magmatic Activity Research Group

+Magmatic activity research group is conducting research to model various magmatic and volcanic phenomena for forecasting eruption, and evolution of volcanic activity in cooperation with the volcanic activity research group.
 For volcanic hazard mitigation, it is important to predict the eruption style and its evolution.
-Recent development of the monitoring tools enables detection of precursory phenomena, however it is still quite difficult to predict eruption style and its evolution.
+Recent development of monitoring tools enables detection of precursory phenomena; however, it is still quite difficult to predict eruption style and its evolution.
 Therefore, we need to know more examples of past eruptive activities to extract common features of eruption style and its evolution and to understand their controlling process and mechanisms.
-We, magmatic activity research group conduct researches to model volcanic phenomena with various approaches including geochemical and petrological analyses of eruption products, observation of volcanic gas, electro-magnetic phenomena and ground deformation, various laboratory and numerical experiments, in order to develop methods to predict evolution of eruptive activities.
+We, magmatic activity research group conduct research to model volcanic phenomena with various approaches including geochemical, petrological analyses, and High-Temperature High-Pressure (HTHP) experiments of eruption products, observation of volcanic gas, electro-magnetic phenomena and ground deformation, various laboratory and numerical experiments, to develop methods to predict evolution of eruptive activities.

 Member

-- Akihiko Tomiya (Leader, Group)
+Akihiko Tomiya (Leader, Group)

 I am interested in the mechanism of volcanic eruptions, in particular the beginning and sequence.
 I am investigating pre-eruptive magmatic processes in magma chambers and volcanic conduits, using petrographical methods, such as: analyzing zoning profiles of phenocrysts (e.g., plagioclase and magnetite) to reveal changes in temperature and pressure or injection of mafic magma; high-pressure melting experiments for estimating pre-eruptive magmatic conditions or magma ascending processes.